 About

-OpenGL Shading Language (abbreviated: GLSL or GLslang), is a high-level shading language with a syntax based on the C programming language.
-It was created by the OpenGL ARB (OpenGL Architecture Review Board) to give developers more direct control of the graphics pipeline.
+OpenGL Shading Language (abbreviated: GLSL), is a high-level shading language with a syntax based on the C programming language.
+It was created by the OpenGL ARB (OpenGL Architecture Review Board) to give developers more direct control over the graphics pipeline.

 Some benefits of using GLSL are: